- Senior bicycle store workshop and retail positions

 - Acceptable alternative evidence of the required IELTS (see here for NZQA proficiency table and here for list of recognised proficiency tests).

 If you need to improve your English Language skills, we offer a wide range of English programmes.

-Applications that meet the entry requirements are processed on a first-come, first-served basis until the programme has reached its capacity.
+Applications are processed on a first-come, first-served basis until the programme has reached its capacity.

 You will need to cover your travel, food and accommodation costs during the block courses.

 Through this programme, you will learn how to:

 - Work safely and efficiently in a professional bicycle workshop